 Well-executed PIAs often identify process improvements that enhance both privacy and operational efficiency.
 Many organizations discover unnecessary data collection that creates risks without providing value.

 PIAs create documentation that supports compliance audits and demonstrates accountability.
-This paperwork trail proves you considered privacy implications during decision-making.
+This paperwork trail proves you considered privacy implications during decision-making, while recurring or well-maintained PIAs strengthen data privacy practices and build public trust.

 Early risk identification through PIAs prevents costly redesigns and security breaches.
-The assessment process typically pays for itself by avoiding more expensive problems later.
+The assessment process typically pays for itself by helping reduce privacy risks later and supporting public confidence in how information is handled.

 When PIAs are Required Under GDPR